carlos-a-g-h/the-ledger-of-my-shed/README.md

 - Create (define) and delete assets
 - Small search engine to quickly find assets
 - Add modification records to assets
-- Create, update, and run orders
+- Create, update, (delete) and run orders that can add modification records to multiple assets

 ### Pending

-- User (and external app) authentication
+- User authentication and authorization
 - Propper API for external clients and frontends
+- Safer execution of orders

 ## This is built on what?